pascalegeday/MechaCar_Statistical_Analysis/README.md

 H0: The means across safety rating, highway fuel efficiency, and number of seats between MechaCar and Competition **are equal**.
 HA: At least one or more of the means across safety rating, highway fuel efficiency, and number of seats between MechaCar and Competition **are not equal**.

-We can conduct t-tests to compare the mean of each metric to the mean of each of the competition's relative metrics.
-We can also conduct a t-test to compare the mean across all metrics to the mean across all metrics of the competition's relative metrics.
+We can conduct two sample t-tests to compare the mean of each metric to the mean of each of the competition's relative metrics.
+We can also conduct a two sample t-test to compare the mean across all metrics to the mean across all metrics of the competition's relative metrics.
 Using a significance level of 0.05% we can predict if MechaCar differs in safety rating, highway fuel efficiency, and number of seats.